 With the Chiefs/Jets game and a total of 51, you would end up getting under 57 on a 6-point teaser or over 45, depending on which side you bet.

 Like parlays, teasers stipulate that you must have at least two bets on one ticket.
 All bets on the ticket will be adjusted by the number of points for your teaser.
 With the NFL, the most common are 6-point, 6.5-point, 7-point, and 10-point teasers.
-The payouts will differ based on how many games you pick and how many points your teaser ticket is.
+Payouts at Teaser sportsbooks will differ based on how many games you pick and how many points your teaser ticket is.